tone-row/flowchart-fun/README.md

 ## 🤝 Contributing

-We welcome contributions!
-Please fork the `dev` branch in order to develop and test your feature.
+If you're interested in contributing, we'd love to have your help with the underlying syntax parser - [Graph Selector](https://github.com/tone-row/graph-selector).
+Our community welcomes all contributions, big or small!

-If you have any questions, feel free to join the discussion on [Discord](https://discord.com/invite/wPASTQHQBf).
+To get started, please fork the dev branch and start developing and testing your feature.
+If you have any questions, don't hesitate to join the discussion on [Discord](https://discord.com/invite/wPASTQHQBf).
+We're always happy to help and answer any questions you may have.